FREE TOOLS

 Step 3: Add up a total equivalent pipe length

-Step 4: Cross-reference table A.1 or A.2 in BS 6891:2015 and guesstimate for an appropriate pipe size and it’s corresponding pressure loss per meter figure.
+Step 4: Cross-reference table A.1 or A.2 in BS 6891:2015 to select an appropriate pipe size and its corresponding pressure loss per metre figure.

 Step 5: Multiply the pressure loss per meter number by your total equivalent length (m) for a total pressure loss.